Dr. Joshua B. Cantor Scholar Award

 - 1-2 representative publications

-- Nominations must include all required submission materials and be received by the posted deadline.
+- Nominations must include all required submission materials and be received no later than the annual deadline listed below

-- Please email all materials directly to the BI-ISIG Program & Awards Officer, Dr. Dawn Neumann.
+- Please email all materials directly to the BI-ISIG Awards Officer, Dr. Tolu Oyesanya

 HISTORY AND PURPOSE OF THE AWARD